Nerwo/nerwo-contracts/README.md

 The arties involved in a transaction are:

 - `client`: The party sending the payment.
-- `freelance`: The party receiving the payment.
+- `freelancer`: The party receiving the payment.

-This contract allows two parties, a client and a freelance, to engage in transactions with the possibility of raising disputes and having them resolved by an arbitrator.
+This contract allows two parties, a client and a freelancer, to engage in transactions with the possibility of raising disputes and having them resolved by an arbitrator.
 The contract handles payments, fee calculations, dispute creation, and evidence submission.
-In the case of a dispute, the arbitrator is responsible for providing a ruling, which will result in either the client being reimbursed or the freelance being paid.
+In the case of a dispute, the arbitrator is responsible for providing a ruling, which will result in either the client being reimbursed or the freelancer being paid.
 The contract also enforces timeouts for various actions, such as paying arbitration fees and executing transactions.